 Place the turkey in a drip pan with the remaining potatoes scattered around it.

-Place the pan on the grill and then close the lid, allow it to cook without constantly opening the lid.
+Place the pan on the grill and then close the lid, allowing it to cook without constantly opening the lid.

 If the turkey starts to brown too quickly, cover it loosely with aluminum foil.